breuerfelix/breuerfelix.github.io/_posts/25-07-16-mono-to-stereo.md

 I thought it must be broken, but after a little research I realized that microphones always produce mono output, and the computer just turns it into fake stereo.
 Teams, Zoom, Google Meet, etc. also provide my input as stereo.
 So when my coworkers heard me via Teams, all was fine.
 At least that worked great.

 But I couldn't stop messing around and wanted to figure out how to duplicate my input to a second channel.
 Can't be that hard, right?
 Yes.
-Just buy Loopback for 99 dollars and I am fine!
+Just buy Loopback for 99 dollars and I'm fine!
 Wow.

 Nope.
 Not going to do that.

 So first of all, we need a virtual audio device we can use to route our duplicated mono input.
 There is a nice open-source project for this:
 [Blackhole](https://existential.audio/blackhole/).
 Just install it via Homebrew: `brew install --cask blackhole-2ch`.

 I wrote a simple Python script to duplicate the mono stream to stereo from my Scarlett audio interface to Blackhole in real time.
-Just make sure you choose `blackhole` as the input device when recording audio.
+Just make sure you choose `Blackhole` as the input device when recording audio.

 Here is the code with some comments: